Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Results

 \subsection{Lithium Hydride}

 We now turn to the discussion of results obtained for the lithium hydride (LiH) solid.
-In this case, we use the local density approximation (LDA) to the exchange and correlation density functional, which was shown to agree better with experiment for lattice dynamic properties compared to DFT-PBE~\cite{BARRERA2005119}.
+In this case, we use the local density approximation (LDA) for the exchange and correlation density functional, which was shown to agree better with experiment for lattice dynamic properties compared to DFT-PBE~\cite{BARRERA2005119}.
 The training data, including structures, energies and forces, for ML(DFT$_{\rm{E,F}}$) were taken from an MD trajectory with $2000$ steps.
+More details are described in Sec.~\ref{lihcomp}.
 This number of configurations was necessary to achieve acceptable dispersions.

-Fig.~\ref{fig:lihphon} a) shows that the phonon dispersion computed with ML(DFT$_{\rm{E,F}}$) (green area) is mostly in good agreement with results generated by DFT (blue line).
-The acoustic modes show almost perfect agreement for all seeds, whereas the optical modes exhibit a region with significant discrepancies, especially when approaching the $\Gamma$ point from K and L. For a depiction of each individual seed, see Fig.~\ref{fig:lihline}.
+Fig.~\ref{fig:lihphon} a) shows that the phonon dispersion computed with ML(DFT$_{\rm{E,F}}$) (green area) is mostly in good agreement with results generated by DFT (black dashed line).
+The acoustic modes show almost perfect agreement for all seeds, whereas the optical modes exhibit regions with significant discrepancies, especially when approaching the $\Gamma$ point from K and L. These will be addressed in Fig.~\ref{fig:lihphonqnep}.
+For a depiction of each individual seed, see Sec.
+2.3 of the SI~\cite{si}.

 Phonon frequencies at the $\Gamma$ point are all in relatively good agreement, but it should be noted that this is partly a consequence of the fact that the splitting of the LO-TO (longitudinal and transversal optical) mode at this point is determined from a non-analytic term correction (NAC) that is computed employing Born-effective charges at the level of DFT~\cite{Gonze1997}.
 This correction is identical for ML(DFT$_{\rm{E,F}}$) and DFT phonon dispersions, explaining the perfect agreement of the splitting at $\Gamma$.